sagemath/sagewiki_to_gh-2022-10-10/days98.md

 The workshop will take place in the village of Archanes in Crete.
 We will share different lodgings in rented apartments.

+'''How to come?'''
+The closest airport is Heraklion airport.
+From there, you can take a taxi (approx. 30 euros).

 == The event ==

 The event will be workshop style and most of the schedule will be decided by the participants as needed.